 Reinstate Your Loan

 If you have the means to do so, you should try to reinstate or bring your loan current.
 This is a clear-cut foreclosure prevention method.
 You can contact your lender to inform them you have the funds available to catch up on your past-due mortgage payments plus any fees that have been incurred.
 Your lender will allow you to catch up on your missed payments because it is less financial burden than moving forward with the foreclosure process.
-Unfortunately, for most people, this isn’t always the most viable option to avoid foreclosure.
+Unfortunately, for most people, this isn’t always the most viable option to stop foreclosure.

 Apply For a Loan Modification